ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 Today you´ll learn how to assemble a whole genome, EBP-Nor style!

-After attending the workshop learners should:
+After attending the workshop you should:
-- Know about most-used approaches for genome assembly
+- know about the most-used approaches for genome assembly
-- Assess information inherit in sequencing reads
+- be able to assess information inherit in sequencing reads
-- Be able to validate genome assemblies
+- be able to validate genome assemblies
-- Know about manual curation of assemblies
+- know about manual curation of assemblies

 ## Our dataset